Maine penny

 The Maine penny, also referred to as the Goddard coin, is a Norwegian silver coin dating to the reign of Olaf Kyrre King of Norway (1067–1093 AD).
-It was claimed to be discovered in Maine in 1957, and it has been suggested as evidence of Pre-Columbian trans-oceanic contact.
+It was claimed to be discovered in Maine in 1957, and it has been suggested as evidence of pre-Columbian transoceanic contact.

 Discovery

 Guy Mellgren, a local resident and amateur archaeologist, said he found this coin on August 18, 1957, at the Goddard Site.
 This was an extensive archeological site at an old Native American settlement at Naskeag Point on Penobscot Bay in Brooklin, Maine.
 A 1978 article in Time called the discovery site an ancient Indian rubbish heap near the coastal town of Blue Hill.
 Over a lengthy period, a collection of 30,000 items from the site was donated to the Maine State Museum.
 The coin was donated in 1974.

 The coin

 Much of the circumstances of the finding of the coin were not well preserved in the record (as was the case with the majority of the 30,000 finds).
 The coin was at first misidentified as a British penny from the 12th century.
 In 1978, experts from London considered that it might have been of Norse origin.
 Today the identity of the Maine Penny as an Olaf Kyrre silver coin is not in doubt.
 Kolbjørn Skaare of the University of Oslo determined the coin had been minted between 1065 and 1080 AD and widely circulated in the twelfth and thirteenth centuries.
 The penny was found with a perforation, probably for use as a pendant.
 This area of the coin has since crumbled to dust from corrosion.